Juicern/RGG-Parsing/README.md

 ## 6 May 2021 Update

-Finish the fuction reading host graph and productions from the local file.
+Finish the function reading host graph and productions from the local file.
 And pass the test.